ericlaber/ericlaber.github.io/index.md

 that we didn't cover in class.

 ## Grading
-Grades will be based on homework (50%), exams (30%), and a project (20%).
-You can work with your classmates on everything but the exams.
+Grades will be based on homework (80%) and a project (20%).
+You can work with your classmates on everything.
 Thus, by appealing to the wisdom of crowds, there is no reason for low HW scores.
 Late homework will not be accepted but the lowest two homeworks will be dropped.

 ## COVID
-Due to COVID-19 the course will be entirely online.
+Due to COVID-19 the course will be partly online.
 This is unfortunate because meeting in person can often give me clues about which topics are causing confusion (or boredom!) and allow me to adapt material accordingly.
 Because I won't be able to see your eyes gloss over or see the pained expressions on your faces, we will need to take extra steps to make sure that everyone